n1k35h/shop_ease_migrating_data_to_cloud/README.md

    -  Once all credentials are entered, restart the trigger the DAG and this time the Airflow UI should run successfully, like the one below:
    ![](images/af_ui_suc.png)

+## Data Visualation

-8. **Data send to S3 Bucket** - Verify your AWS S3 bucket to ensure that the expected folders and files have been created.
+1. **Data send to S3 Bucket** - Verify your AWS S3 bucket to ensure that the expected folders and files have been created.
 Data should be stored in both CSV and Parquet formats.
 An example is shown below: e.g:
    1. [Folders created in S3 Bucket](images/extract_to_s3_bucket1.png)
    2. [.csv raw data files are stored in the Bronze folder](images/extract_to_s3_bucket2.png)
    3. [Data Transformation and stored in Silver folder as .parquet file](images/extract_to_s3_bucket3.png)
    4. [Summary of the parquet file is created and saved](images/extract_to_s3_bucket4.png) inside the Gold folder

-9. **Check AWS Glue and Athena**
+2. **Check AWS Glue and Athena**
    Transformed data in Silver folder that is send automatically to AWS Glue and AWS Athena once Gold layer is triggered, which allows analyst to perform SQL queries. e.g:
    **AWS Glue**